The last of the revived 911 Dakar legend

 To touch on why the Dakar is so obscure, let us travel back in time.
 The original 911 Dakar began its life as a 911 Carrera 3.2 with a 4x4 setup.
 To account for the bone-rattling terrain, its wheel travel was increased by 270mm, double wishbone suspension was installed with twin shock absorbers for the front axle, and a reinforced rear axle with coil springs was placed in the rear.
 The body was derived from a 911 G series model and was of course reinforced with a bulletproof roll cage and a tonne of weight savings.

-The Sonderwunsch's new three-tone paint job is its most obvious and significant change.
+Sonderwunsch has added a new three-tone paint job which is its most obvious and significant change.
 At the request of the new owner, a custom painted line divides the Signal Yellow and Gentian Blue Metallic.
 The blue on the custom stripe, called Lampedusa Blue, is a colour that correlates with the traditional Porsche Dakar colour scheme, but the name for this blue comes from the Italian Mediterranean island and is a request made by the new owner.
 You should note that this paintwork was done entirely by hand.